alekece/pebble-pre-builder/README.md

 ## Usage

-There are two ways to use Pebble Pre-Builder.
+There are two ways to use Pebble Pre-Builder :

-The first one is run `ppb` to the folder where your appinfo.json file is.
+* Run `ppb` to the folder where your appinfo.json file is.
-The second one - the smart one - is to modify the wscript file of your pebble project.
+* Modify the wscript file of your pebble project.

-First, you have to import ruby in the top of your wscript :
+For the second case, you have to import ruby in the top of your wscript :

 ```wscript
 import os.path